Troubleshooting Network Interfaces

 ifquery --print-savedstate to check the

-ifdown works only on interfaces present in this state
+ifdown works only on interfaces present in this state database.

 cumulus@leaf1$ sudo ifquery --print-savedstate eth0 auto eth0 iface eth0 inet dhcp